AniSundar18/DragGuidance/README.md

 ![Object Identification](teaser_fig/teaser_dift.png)

 *The handle point of the beaks in one of the birds can be used to detect the beak of another bird in a different position.
-We pass both the images through the diffusion model UNet and extract their features, we then select the feature vector corresponding to the handle point and then we compute the element-wise similarity between the target image feature representation and our feature vector.
-With some thresholding, we can see that the beak can be exclusively identified using this approach.*
+We pass both images through the **diffusion model UNet** and extract their features.
+We then select the **feature vector** corresponding to the **handle point** and compute the **element-wise similarity** between the target image feature representation and our feature vector.
+With some **thresholding**, we can see that the beak can be exclusively identified using this approach.*

 </div>